How Connecting to Pleasure Supports the Nervous System & Aids Trauma Recovery.

 When we experience trauma, our nervous system can get stuck in a constant state of fight, flight, or freeze.
 Our body learns to expect danger, even when none is present, and this makes it hard to relax or feel safe.
 Pleasure, especially when it’s rooted in the body, activates the parasympathetic nervous system—the system responsible for relaxation, digestion, and recovery.

 Imagine how your body feels when you slide into a warm bath, enjoy a slow, deep breath, or receive a gentle massage.
 These experiences tell your nervous system: “Hey, it’s okay.
 You’re safe now.”
-This shift from a state of hyperarousal to one of safety is exactly what the nervous system needs to begin healing from trauma.
+This shift from a state of hyperarousal to one of embodied feelings of pleasurable safety is a hugely helpful tool to support the nervous system rewiring from trauma.

 2. Pleasure Rewires the Brain